yvespeirsman/yvespeirsman.github.io/_posts/2014-09-11-friends-sentiment.markdown

 how positive or negative the episode is.
 I then did the same for the ten seasons of the series.</p>

 <p class="nomargin">The graph below shows these mean sentiment scores for all ten seasons of Friends.
+On average, episodes are slightly more positive than negative, with a typical sentiment score between 0.05 and 0.07.
-Their tone seems to have become more positive through the years: the language in the last five seasons is consistently more positive than that in the first five.
+Their tone also appears to have become more positive through the years: the language in the last five seasons is consistently more positive than that in the first five.
 The first season is the least positive one, the last season brought the happy ending that everyone was waiting for:</p>